ellakoa/postcard-poem/content/posts/the-eighth-bell.md

   The eighth bell's beautiful tone
   Sounds at night to call you home
-  The inscription is lost to the past so, for as long as the ringing lasts,
+  The inscription, alas, is lost to the past so, for as long as the ringing lasts,
   It is for you to decide and tell the message of this noble eighth bell.